PioniaPHP-project/pionia-docs/content/docs/documentation/services/generic_services.md

 ---
-title: 'Generic Services'
+title: "Generic Services"
-parent: 'documentation'
+parent: "documentation"
-description: 'Guides you through services processing in Pionia Framework.'
+description: "Guides you through services processing in Pionia Framework."
-summary: 'All business logic in Pionia is stored in services.
-This guide will show you how to create, protect and use services in Pionia.'
+summary: "All business logic in Pionia is stored in services.
+This guide will show you how to create, protect and use services in Pionia."
 date: 2024-06-29 19:57:09.923 +0300
 lastmod: 2024-06-29 19:57:09.923 +0300
 draft: false
 weight: 502
 toc: true
 seo:
-    title: 'Pionia Services' # custom title (optional)
+  title: "Pionia Services" # custom title (optional)
-    description: 'Handling Services in Pionia' # custom description (recommended)
+  description: "Handling Services in Pionia" # custom description (recommended)
-    canonical: '' # custom canonical URL (optional)
+  canonical: "" # custom canonical URL (optional)
   noindex: true # false (default) or true
 ---

 {{<callout tip>}}
 This section assumes that you have a basic understanding how Services work in Pionia.
 If you haven't, you can check the [Services section](/documentation/services/services/) first.
 {{</callout >}}